na-na-hi/renget/archive/how2playba.md

 You can always ask /bag/ for advice.

->What about good units who are only blue or gold (1 or 2 star)?
+>What about units who are only blue or gold (1 or 2 star)?
 ![Good 1/2 Star Students](https://i.imgur.com/nixPYgA.png)

 >How do I reroll? (global only)